Maximum principle for recursive optimal control problem of stochastic delay evolution equations: Proof of Theorem

-\textbf{Acknowledgments.} The first author is highly grateful to Prof. Ying Hu for the helpful discussions and comments.
+\textbf{Acknowledgments.} We wish to thank Ying Hu, Wei Liu, and Fengyu Wang for helpful discussions and comments.
 G. Liu's Research is partially supported by National Natural Science Foundation of China (No. 12201315) and the Fundamental Research Funds for the Central Universities, Nankai University (No. 63221036).
 J. Song is partially supported by National Natural Science Foundation of China (nos.
 12071256 and 12226001) and Major Basic Research Program of the Natural Science Foundation of Shandong Province in China (nos.
 ZR2019ZD42 and ZR2020ZD24).